Nexus-Electronics/SENSE-PDM-Microphone-/README.md

 This library is for the PDM Microphone on SENSE

-*Currently, only support for SAMD21
+*Currently, only Arduino support for SAMD21

 *RP2040 support via CircuitPython